joaomessiah/project_mudbrick/README.md

 The README does not focus on archaeological interpretation, but on how the digital analytical product was built.

+## Coordinate Reference System (CRS)

+To ensure consistency and correct spatial analysis, this project must be used with the following Coordinate Reference System (CRS):

+**EPSG:32636 — WGS 84 / UTM zone 36N**

+All spatial layers, buffers, and calculations were created using this CRS.
+Using a different CRS may result in:

+- Incorrect distance and area calculations
+- Misalignment between layers
+- Inconsistent analysis results

+Before starting work on the project, make sure that:

+- Your QGIS project is set to EPSG:32636
+- All imported layers are reprojected to this CRS if necessary

+This is especially important for buffer creation and area-based calculations, as the workflow relies on accurate metric units.

 ## Methodological Approach

 The workflow is based on an exposure model.
 It measures the proportion of modern land use surrounding archaeological locations rather than attempting to quantify direct physical destruction.